-The board has endorsed a policy of compliance and risk management to suit the risk profile of the credit union.
+The Board has endorsed a policy of compliance and risk management to suit the risk profile of the credit union.
 The credit union's risk management focuses on the major areas of market risk, credit risk and operational risk.
-Authority flows from the board of directors to the audit committee which is integral to the management of risk.
+Authority flows from the Board of Directors to the Audit and Risk Committee which is integral to the management of risk.
 The following diagram gives an overview of the structure.